Have you been thinking about taking a long-distance trip on Amtrak?

 Expect a Leisurely Pace

 I'm sure it's no surprise that long-distance travel by Amtrak is considerably slower than air travel.
-This is discussed in the "Overnight Tips" article cited above.
-In fact, Amtrak schedules tend to be even slower than intercity bus schedules, like Greyhound.
+In fact, Amtrak's scheduled travel times tend to be even slower than those of intercity buses, like Greyhound.
 Why?

 The biggest reason is that Amtrak's long-distance trains spend almost all their route running over the tracks of private freight railroads, which basically call the shots as to who goes when.
 This is a matter of dispute, but many Amtrak supporters, political allies, and industry professionals see evidence that the freight carriers give preference to their own freight trains, dumping Amtrak's passenger trains onto sidings, where they wait for long freights to pass and clear the main track.

 There are exceptions.
 The B.N.S.F.
-Railway, for example, does try to expedite Amtrak trains and maintain its commitment to the agency, but several of the other big freight railroads are not held in high regard for their commitment to good service.
+Railway, for example, does try to expedite Amtrak trains and maintain its commitment to the agency.
+But several other big freight railroads don't seem as committed to good service.

-This alone stands in contrast to the publicly owned highway system—especially the Interstate highway network—which permits fairly consistent highspeed travel.
-The exception is when you encounter traffic congestion (but that's not the work of a dispatcher deliberately letting trucks zip through.
-Everybody is equally stacked up because of roadwork, an accident, or the familiar peak hour crunch).
+This situation stands in contrast to the publicly owned highway system—especially the Interstate highway network—which permits fairly consistent highspeed travel.
+The glaring exception occurs when you encounter traffic congestion.
+(But that's not the work of a dispatcher deliberately letting trucks zip through.
+Everybody is equally stacked up because of roadwork, an accident, or the familiar peak-hour crunch.)

 Congestion is related to the freight-passenger rail delay problem, however, over the past several decades, many railroads have systematically sold off extra track.
 This has reduced their capacity and shoehorned both freight and passenger trains running in both directions into narrow single tracks.
 Serious bottlenecks have resulted, and that's often where the freights get priority over passenger trains.
 What would happen if an Interstate highway were to be narrowed to a single lane to handle both directions?

 Thus, Amtrak is trying to keep rolling stock running that's decades old.
-Much of it has been refurbished, but is it a great surprise that, on rare occasions, everything from locomotives to air and electrical lines to A/C systems this old might cause problems?
+Much of it has been refurbished, but is it so surprising that, on rare occasions, anything that old, from a locomotive to plumbing to electrical wiring to an A/C system, might cause problems?